IREDA shares in focus today, here's why

-Shares of state-run Indian Renewable Energy Development Agency Ltd (IREDA) are in news today after the company said its board cleared raising Rs 5,000 crore through debt instruments.
-According to BSE data, the company aims to borrow funds through corporate bonds of various categories from banks, other foreign investors, and international agencies.
+Shares of state-run Indian Renewable Energy Development Agency Ltd (IREDA) are in news on Wednesday after the company said its board would meet on March 17 to consider the enhancement of the borrowing plan for FY 2024-25.

-In terms of technicals, relative strength index (RSI) of the stock stands at 26.6, signaling it's trading in the oversold zone.
+In terms of technicals, relative strength index (RSI) of the stock stands at 28.5, signaling it's trading in the overbought zone.

 IREDA stock touched an all-time high of Rs 310 on July 15, 2024 and a 52 week low of Rs 121 on March 14, 2024.